NgoTaiCo/mcp-codebase-index/README.md

 ## 📖 Usage

-Ask Claude to search your codebase:
+Ask GitHub Copilot to search your codebase:

 ```
 "Find the authentication logic"